The Painted Veil (novel): Synopsis

-Walter eventually confronts Kitty about the affair and gives her a choice; either accompany him to a village on the mainland beset by an outbreak of cholera or submit to a public and socially humiliating divorce.
-Kitty goes to see Townsend who refuses to leave his wife.
-Their conversation, when she realises he doesn't wish to make a sacrifice for the relationship, unfolds gradually, as Kitty grasps Charlie's true nature.
-She is surprised to find when she returns home that Walter has had her clothes packed, knowing Townsend would let her down.
-Heartbroken and disillusioned, Kitty decides she has no option but to accompany Walter to the cholera-infested mainland of China.
+Kitty goes to see Charlie who refuses to leave his wife.
+The conversation unfolds gradually, as she realises he doesn't wish to make a sacrifice for their love, and she grasps his selfish nature.
+She is surprised to find when she returns home that Walter already has her clothes packed, knowing Charlie would let her down.
+Heartbroken and disillusioned, Kitty decides she has no option but to accompany Walter to the cholera-infested city.

 At first suspicious and bitter, Kitty finds herself embarked on a journey of self-appraisal.
-She meets Waddington, a British deputy commissioner, who provides her with insights as to the unbecoming character of Charlie.
-He also introduces her to the French nuns who, at great personal risk, are nursing the sick and orphaned children of the cholera epidemic.
-Walter has immersed himself in the difficulties of managing the cholera crisis.
-His character is held in high esteem by the nuns and the local officials because of his self-sacrifice and tenderness toward the suffering populace.
+When they arrive in Mei-tan-fu, she befriends Waddington, a jaded middle-aged British deputy commissioner who provides her with insights as to Charlie Townsend's unbecoming character.
+Waddington introduces her to the French nuns who, at great personal risk, are nursing the many sick and orphaned children.
+Walter immerses himself in managing the cholera crisis.
+He is held in high esteem by the nuns and local officials because of his self-sacrifice and tenderness toward the populace.
 Kitty, however, remains unable to feel attraction toward him as a man and husband.
-Kitty meets with the Mother Superior, an individual of great personal force, yet loved and respected.
-The nun allows Kitty to assist in caring for the older children at the convent, but will not permit her to engage with the sick and dying.
-Kitty's regard for her deepens and grows.
+She meets with the Mother Superior—an individual of imposing personal force, yet loved and respected—who allows Kitty to assist in caring for the older children at the convent.
+Kitty's regard for the Mother Superior deepens and grows.

-Kitty discovers that she is pregnant and suspects that Charlie Townsend is the father.
-When Walter confronts her on the matter, she answers his inquiry by stating "I don’t know".
-She cannot bring herself to deceive her husband again.
-Kitty has undergone a profound personal transformation.
-Soon after, Walter falls ill in the epidemic, possibly through experimenting upon himself to find a cure for cholera, and Kitty, at his deathbed, hears his last words.
+Kitty discovers she is pregnant.
+When Walter asks if he is the father, she answers "I don't know", although she's fairly certain it is Charlie's baby.
+She wanted to tell Walter "Yes" but could not bring herself to deceive him again.
+Kitty has undergone a profound transformation.
+Shortly afterwards, Walter falls ill with cholera, possibly through experimenting upon himself to find a cure.
+Kitty comforts him on his deathbed.

-She returns to Hong Kong where she is met by Dorothy Townsend, Charlie's wife, who convinces Kitty to come to stay with them, as Kitty now mistakenly is regarded as a heroine who voluntarily and faithfully followed her husband into great danger.
-At the Townsend house, much against her intentions, she is seduced by Charlie and makes love with him once more despite admitting he is vain and shallow, much as she once was.
+She returns to Hong Kong where she is met by the kind-hearted (and still unsuspecting) Dorothy Townsend, who insists that the widowed Kitty—who's viewed in the Hong Kong community as a heroine for selflessly following her husband into grave danger—must not live alone but instead should stay with the Townsends for a while.
+Despite the awkwardness, Kitty reluctantly agrees.
+At the Townsend house, much against her intentions, Kitty is seduced by Charlie and makes love with him once more, even while admitting he is vain and shallow, as she once was.
 She is disgusted with herself and tells him what she thinks of him.